ferhaterata/ferhaterata.github.io/posts/learning-how-to-cube/index.md

-*Companion post to [Learning How to Cube](https://arxiv.org/abs/2605.16632), accepted as a poster at NeurIPS 2026 on September 24, 2026.
-Updated September 24, 2026.*
+*Companion post to [Learning How to Cube](https://arxiv.org/abs/2605.16632), accepted at NeurIPS 2026 on September 24, 2026.
+Updated September 25, 2026.*

-Our paper *Learning How to Cube* has been accepted as a poster at NeurIPS 2026.
+Our paper *Learning How to Cube* has been accepted at NeurIPS 2026.
 We trained a 4B-parameter transformer to choose splits in SAT formulas, using feedback grounded in the work a symbolic solver actually performs.
 Across five runs, it solves **53 of 100 held-out competition benchmarks**, tying the best symbolic cubing heuristic under that budget.
 The interesting part is how the training changes the decisions the model makes.

 ## The setup, briefly